scrapinghub/portia/README.md

     docker run -v ~/portia_projects:/app/data/projects:rw -p 9001:9001 scrapinghub/portia

-For more detailed instructions, and alternatives to using Vagrant, see the [Installation](http://portia.readthedocs.org/en/latest/installation.html) docs.
+For more detailed instructions, and alternatives to using Docker, see the [Installation](http://portia.readthedocs.org/en/latest/installation.html) docs.

 # Documentation